exhuma/puresnmp/docs/status.rst

 * SNMP Bulk GET support
 * SNMPv3.

-If you want to help move the project forward, please see the "CONTRIBUTING.rst" file.
+If you want to help move the project forward, please see :ref:`contributing`.